 - 1. Call to Order - 2.
 Certification of Notice and Quorum - 3.
 Approval of Minutes of the Previous Meeting and Ratification of Acts and Resolutions of the Board of Directors and Management since the last stockholders' meeting - 4.
-Annual Report and Approval of the 2019 Audited Financial Statements - 5.
-Election of Directors including independent directors - 6.
+Annual Report and Approval of the 2020 Audited Financial Statements - 5.
+Election of Directors and Confirmation of the Eligibility of Independent Directors for Election - 6.
 Re-appointment of External Auditor and fixing its remuneration - 7.
 Other Matters - 8.
 Adjournment

-Only stockholders on record as of August 8, 2020 are entitled to notice and vote in the meeting.
+Only stockholders on record as of April 22, 2021 are entitled to notice and vote in the meeting.

 Considering the COVID 19 pandemic, the stockholders may only participate in the meeting by remote communication, in absentia or by appointing the Chairman of the meeting as their proxy.
-The requirements and procedures in participating in absentia or by remote communication will be available in the Information Statement.
-The Information Statement will be accessible on the company website www.coscocapital.com starting July 18, 2020.
+The requirements and procedures in participating in absentia or by remote communication is attached in the Information Statement as Annex "E".

+The Information Statement will be accessible on the company website www.coscocapital.com starting June 4, 2021.

-The stockholders who are attending by proxies should e-mail their duly accomplished proxies to corporate.governance@coscocapital.com on or before August 14, 2020.
-The company's stock transfer agent will validate the votes on August 17, 2020, 1:00 pm, at the office of the Assistant Corporate Secretary, Tabacalera Building, No. 900 Romualdez St., Paco, Manila, 1007.
+The stockholders who are attending by proxies should e-mail their duly accomplished proxies to corporate.governance@coscocapital.com on or before June 22, 2021.
+The company's stock transfer agent, RCBC Stock Transfer, will validate the votes on June 23, 2021, 1:00 pm, at the office of the Assistant Corporate Secretary, Tabacalera Building, No. 900 Romualdez St., Paco, Manila, 1007.

-Manila, July 15, 2020.
+Manila, May 25, 2021.